 When our Compensation Committee redesigned our compensation program during fiscal years 2015 and 2016, we sought to better align pay with performance by placing greater emphasis on variable performance-based compensation incentives.
 The Committee also took into account feedback provided by our shareholders and carefully reviewed and considered the results of our shareholders' advisory say-on-pay vote in evaluating the Company's compensation practices and in determining compensation amounts for 2016.
 In 2016, 96.4% of our shareholders supported our compensation programs and executive pay, as indicated by the say-on-pay vote, and 95.4% of our shareholders approved our Omnibus Plan.
 Following the rollout of the 2016 compensation program, we have engaged with, and obtained feedback from, shareholders representing approximately 42% of our outstanding shares.
 The majority of the shareholders we engaged with were generally supportive of the long-term incentive program that we put in place in 2016 and its alignment with pay for performance.
-None of the shareholders we spoke with generally favored long-term equity grants with a performance component rather than service-based RSUs.
+None of the shareholders we spoke with expressed any significant concerns with the grant of Multi-Year PSUs.
+The shareholders we spoke with generally favored long-term equity grants with a performance component rather than service-based RSUs.
 A number of shareholders commented specifically that they supported the Committee's decision to award our CEO 100% of his equity incentive in the form of PSUs.